 Not pursue the PLUS loan.
 No further action.

 There is a loan fee on all Direct Subsidized and Unsubsidized Loans.
 The loan fee is a percentage of the amount of each loan you receive.
-For loans disbursed between July 1, 2012 and June 30, 2013, the loan fee is 4.0%.
+For loans disbursed between July 1, 2013 and November 30, 2013, the loan fee is 4.204%.
+For loans disbursed between December 1, 2013 and June 30, 2014, the loan fee is 4.288%.
 Ithaca College will deduct the loan fee proportionately from each loan disbursement.
 The specific loan fee that you are charged will be reflected in a disclosure statement that Ithaca College will send to you.